Insider's guide to Oslo

 Our Director, Tietse Stelma, an Oslo native, offers his Oslo recommendations.
 Local walks, attractions and the not to miss, prawn eating session at the harbour.

 Just 20 minutes by metro from the heart of the Norwegian capital, you can enjoy a tranquil stay in the woods.
 Beautifully situated near Holmenkollen ski jump and with the appearance of a fairy-tale castle, Lysebu is a wonderfully peaceful escape.

-The recently opened Mathallen is a food-lovers paradise, with everything from old-fashioned sausage makers to a market serving more than 300 types of beer and a culinary academy.
-It is well worth spending an afternoon here.
+Mathallen is a food-lovers paradise, with everything from old-fashioned sausage makers to a market serving more than 300 types of beer and a culinary academy.
+It is well worth spending taking an afternoon stroll through this hall.

 Anni's Pølsemakeri and lunch, Credits: CH - visitnorway.com

 Maaemo, in the Old Town, was awarded two Michelin stars on its first rating, just 14 months after opening.
 It serves one menu for all guests, which changes with the seasons.
 It is a real treat and one of many restaurants involved in the New Nordic Cuisine movement across Scandinavia.